From COVID-depleted to talent-depleted, Eagles facing another team with bad QB situation

 So when Eagles quarterback Jalen Hurts suffered an ankle injury against the Giants in the fourth quarter, Gardner Minshew started the following week against the Jets.

-Minshew completed 20 of 25 passes for 242 yards and 2 touchdowns in the Eagles' 33-18 win that kept their playoff hopes alive.
+Minshew completed 20 of 25 passes for 242 yards and two touchdowns in the Eagles' 33-18 win that kept their playoff hopes alive.

 The Giants weren't as fortunate after Jones went out.